Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Experiments

 Table~\ref{tab:celeba} presents the experimental results of the proposed algorithm on the CelebA dataset, in comparison to the existing methods as well as the baseline model.
-Our model significantly outperforms the baseline and LfF~\cite{LfF} for all target attributes on both unbiased and worst-group accuracies.
+Our model significantly outperforms the baseline and LfF~\cite{LfF} for all target attributes in terms of both unbiased and worst-group accuracies.
 Note that our model is almost competitive to a supervised approach, Group DRO~\cite{GroupDRO}, without the explicit bias information.
 On the other hand, we observe that training the model with LfF deteriorates performance even compared to the baseline.
-This is because it fixes the feature extractor and only trains its classifier at the end of the network\footnote{https://github.com/alinlab/LfF}.
-To conduct a meaningful comparison with stable results, we first train the baseline model used in our experiment for 100 epochs and then fine-tune the classification layer only based on the LfF algorithm; this version is referred to as LfF$^*$ in the rest of this section.
+This is because it fixes the feature extractor and only trains its classification layer at the end\footnote{\url{https://github.com/alinlab/LfF}}.
+To conduct a meaningful comparison with the stable version of LfF, we first train the baseline model used in our experiment for 100 epochs and then fine-tune the classification layer only using the LfF algorithm; this revised version is referred to as LfF$^*$ in the rest of this section.
 Although the performance of LfF$^*$ is stable, the improvement by debiasing is still limited compared to Group DRO and our approach.
-Additional experimental results with various bias attributes are provided in our supplementary documents.
+Additional experimental results for other bias attributes are provided in our supplementary documents.

 \paragraph{Waterbirds} We also evaluate our model on the Waterbirds dataset and present the results in Table~\ref{tab:waterbirds}.
-As in the CelebA dataset, our model achieves the best accuracies among the unsupervised methods on both the unbiased and worst-group evaluation, and comparable results from the supervised method~\cite{GroupDRO}.
-The results on Waterbirds imply that our model is robust to small-scale datasets as well.
+As in the CelebA dataset, our model achieves the best accuracies among the unsupervised methods in terms of both the unbiased and worst-group accuracies, and presents comparable results to the supervised method~\cite{GroupDRO}.
+Our successful results on Waterbirds imply that the proposed method is robust to small-scale datasets as well.

 \paragraph{Colored-MNIST} Table~\ref{tab:mnist} shows that our model achieves consistent accuracy in the digit classification with color bias.
-In addition, the color classification performance turns out to be also competitive to the baseline when the algorithmic bias does not exist while the supervised approach is not good at this setting.
+Besides, the color classification performance, where the algorithmic bias does not exist, turns out to be also competitive to the baseline, while the supervised approach is not good at this setting.